PingOne

 • Delegation: Allows an application to act on behalf of a user.
 The access token contains information about the user (subject) and the application performing the action (actor) on the user’s behalf.

-• Machine-to-machine interaction: Enables server-to-server communication without user involvement
+• Machine-to-machine interaction: Enables server-to-server communication and shields downstream resources from the original upstream caller.

 How it works